 You.
 Are.
 Your.
 Only.
 Limit.

 You have an idea for a business you want to start based on something you’re very passionate about.
 You fantasize about it all the time and even begin doing research on how you can start.
 You reach a point where you’re ready to move forward and turn your dream into a reality.
 Suddenly, the crippling feeling of doubt creeps in.
 You tell yourself that no one will like your idea and you’ll never get any customers and your business will fail.
-You think your idea is silly so you dismiss it all together and go about living life as you did before you began to dream.
+You think your idea is silly so you dismiss it altogether and go about living life as you did before you began to dream.

 In that moment, who told you that your business would never be successful?
 Who told you your idea was stupid?